nirvanalab/100-days-of-code/log.md

 **Thoughts:** : Couldn't figure out the enemy animation when weapon fires yet.
 Initial game play logic for now only affects the player health.

+### Day 4: May 31,2018

+**Project** : Jagadam (Unity)

+**Today's Progress**: Added more game play logic.
+Trying to handle the logic where bullets affect enemys health

+**Thoughts:** : There are misc bugs, for example the bullets are not appearing properly.
+The enemy missiles are not shooting as expected.
+Need to work on it a bit more

 **Link(s) to work**
 1. [Jagadam](https://github.com/nirvanalab/Jagadam)